-SPSY 653 - Practicum Seminar in School Psychology: School Structure and Organization informal assessment, and academic and behavioral interventions.
+In conjunction with coursework, students complete a year-long practicum sequence in the schools during the second year of the EdS program.
+This field experience is focused on professional intervention practices, including assessment, consultation, counseling, informal assessment, and academic and behavioral interventions.
 The school-based practicum is accompanied by a seminar intended to provide students with additional supervision and didactic training.
 This Practicum Seminar focuses on school structure and organization, with emphasis on implementation of school-wide problem-solving models for identifying and addressing students' academic and social/emotional/behavioral needs.